It's My Party: Background

 "It's My Party" was credited to John Gluck, Wally Gold and Herb Weiner, staff writers at the Aaron Schroeder Music firm in 1962.
 The lyrics were actually written by Seymour Gottlieb, a freelance songwriter.
 He gave the lyrics to Herb Weiner, with whom he partnered in writing songs, to peddle.
-It was based on actual events relating to Gottlieb's daughter Judy's "sweet sixteen" party, before which she cried over the prospect of her grandparents being invited.
+It was based on an actual event - Gottlieb's daughter Judy crying over her grandparents being invited to her "sweet sixteen" party.
 The demo for the song was cut by Barbara Jean English, a girl group veteran (the Clickettes, the Fashions), who was then working as a receptionist at the firm.
 She also worked with Jimmy Radcliffe, serving as the firm's in-house demo singer.
 Radcliffe produced the demo, and, according to English, "tried to persuade Musicor [the label owned by Aaron Schroeder] to release it as a record, or to take me into a master studio and redo it, but they weren't interested".

 The song was also recorded by Helen Shapiro for her Helen in Nashville album in February 1963, with Shapiro's regular producer, Norrie Paramor, and also Al Kasha.
 Shapiro later recalled: "Right from the first time we heard the song on the rough demo back in London, we thought we were going to sock them between the eyes with that one";

-however, Shapiro's version was not one of the cuts chosen as an advance single from the album and by the time of the album's release that October the "It's My Party" track was perceived as a cover of Lesley Gore's hit.
+however, Shapiro's version was not one of the cuts chosen as an advance single from the album and by the time of the album's release that October, the "It's My Party" track was perceived as a cover of Lesley Gore's hit.

 Lesley Gore recalls that "It's My Party" was among some two hundred demos producer Quincy Jones brought to review with her in the den of her family home in February 1963.
-On hearing "It's My Party", Gore told Jones: "That's not half bad.
+On hearing the song, Gore told Jones: "That's not half bad.
 I like it.
 Good melody.
 Let's put it on the maybe pile."
 The song proved to be the only demo Gore and Jones found agreeable.
 With Jones producing and Claus Ogerman handling arranging and conducting duties, Gore recorded "It's My Party" at Bell Sound Studios in Manhattan on March 30, 1963.